 Now, I realize that sometimes life throws you curve balls and its impossible to always be full of rainbows, unicorns and sparkles.
 Sometimes these curve balls may even be of your own doing.
 But that doesn’t mean you become any less of a person because things are not perfect, right?
 You’re not automatically invisible when you make a bad choice, are you?

 Most of my life, I’ve been thin and healthy.
 I know what it is to walk into a dress shop, try on anything that I want and look frikkin awesome.
-I know the awkward, almost embarrassing feeling of walking down a beach and having other wives check to make sure their spouse wasn’t checking me out, as if I was a husband-eating woman on the prowl to break up happy marriages.
+I know the awkward, embarrassing feeling of walking down a beach and having other wives check to make sure their spouse wasn’t checking me out, as if I was a husband-eating pariah on the prowl to break up happy marriages.
 I know what its like to have people open doors for you and make eye contact with you as you pass them by.
-I know what its like to open your mouth and have a crowd hang on your every word, as if you were the best thing since sliced bread.
+I know what its like to be seen.

 I’ve also been overweight.
 I’m embarrassed to say that because of my own doing, I know how it feels to go into a regular clothing store to find that nothing fits you anymore.
 I truly hurt when the clerks gave me the quick up and down and silently judged me because of the shape of my body.
-I remember how confusing my loving husband was, when I asked him to go get us food at a food court.
+I remember how my loving husband didn’t get it, when I asked him to go get us food at a food court or extra servings at the buffet.
 All because I didn’t want to be the fat girl carrying our meal, simultaneously making heads turn and people ‘tsk’, that I shouldn’t be eating ‘THAT’ at the size of me.
 I know the embarrassment as a friendly person, when I smiled at strangers, only to have them look past me as if I don’t exist, making me a mere shadow of the person that I used to be.
-I got used to opening my mouth and having other people talking right over my own words, condemning them and me to scurry off to the corner where the fat folks live.
+I got used to opening my mouth and having other people talking right over my own words, condemning them and me to scurry off to the corner where the unwanted folks live.

 Through the wonderful world of Ketogenic living, I have started to turn my life around, and I now know the reality of a shrinking body and its downright weird.
 Suddenly, as my waist and my pants size shrink and I become a more socially acceptable size, doors are starting to open for me again.
 Its not only that am I able to walk away from plus sized clothing and into regular stores, its more than that.
-People are looking at me different.
+People are looking at me.
 Now people are looking at me, like I’m emerging from my cocoon a brand-new butterfly.
 As though I’ve stumbled out of a fog or a mist and are now stand in full colour for the world to see.
-Men are nodding at me in acknowledgement of my reborn curves, not caring that I only have eyes for hubby, but instead taking their chance to brazenly and openly flirt.
+Men are nodding at me in acknowledgement of my reborn curves, not caring that I only have eyes for hubby.
 Acquaintances are now eager to engage in a conversation with me, those who for years, walked by me as if I was wearing Harry’s cloak.
 Alas, I wasn’t, I was there all along.
-I was wearing my own invisibility bloat.
+I was hiding behind my own invisibility bloat and I just got too comfortable with that.

 Its truly eye opening for me.
 I am the exact same person, but because the outer shell of me was not perfect, somehow, I was reduced to less of a person.
 It’s a horrible feeling.
 As much as my cup overfloweth every day, it makes me stand back and look at the world as if I’ve finally found a slight tarnish in that silver lining.

 The moral for me, and hopefully for some of you, it to never judge a book by its cover.
 I’ve always been a ‘live and let live’ type of person, one who doesn’t judge my fellow humans.
-But this shrinking/re-emergence is opening my eyes to a whole new level of people who walk the earth and are not seen.
+But this shrinking/re-emergence is opening my eyes to the people who walk the earth and are not seen.
 Its not just the overweight people, it’s the people who are not what society deems to be perfect: people with religious or racial difference, varying social classes, people with disabilities.
 Anyone who is not ideal, physically perfect or the same.

-I will not be invisible any longer.
-My goal is to step up my game and to go out of my way to treat all people with decency and respect.
+I will not be invisible any longer and I challenge you to walk with me.
+Lets step up our game and to go out of our way to treat all people with decency and respect.
 No one person has the right to judge or condemn another people.
 We all deserve the basic respect and kindness that we would like bestowed upon us.
 We ARE all equal.
 Sometimes all it takes is a smile, or a nod.
 Sometimes its a quarter in a cup and simply asking if they’re ok.
 Other times it giving up your seat to allow another to sit.
 Its about respect and kindness.
 Its not a lot to ask.

 I promise, whatever your colour, size or shape.
 I will see you, and I will smile.